 Anxiety is not a single disorder.

-This is incredibly important - anxiety has hundreds, possibly thousands of symptoms, but these symptoms may change depending on the type of anxiety you have.
+Anxiety has hundreds of symptoms, but these symptoms may change depending on the type of anxiety you have.
 Anxiety disorders are an umbrella term for a group of anxiety conditions, each of which has its own unique signs and symptoms.
 These anxiety disorders include:

 - Acute Stress Disorder